Theoretical Yield Calculator

 What is theoretical yield?

-Theoretical yield is the maximum amount of product that can form assuming complete reaction of the limiting reagent, with no losses.
-It is calculated from stoichiometry.
+Theoretical yield is the maximum amount of product that can form, calculated from stoichiometry assuming the limiting reagent reacts completely with no losses.
+It is the upper bound against which actual yield is compared.

 Why is actual yield less than theoretical yield?

-Losses occur due to incomplete reactions, side reactions, product recovery steps (filtering, transferring), and measurement errors.
+Losses occur due to incomplete reactions, side reactions, product lost during recovery steps (filtering, pipetting, crystallization), solubility losses, and measurement error.
+Some yield loss is expected in any real experiment.

 How do I find the molar mass of a product?

 Sum the atomic masses of all atoms in the product formula.
-Use our Molar Mass Calculator tool for instant results.
+For example, NH₃ = 14.007 + 3(1.008) = 17.031 g/mol.
+Use the Molar Mass Calculator to compute this instantly from any chemical formula.